Updated 2018 Plan Limitations

 1. A 5% owner of an Employer or an Affiliate in the current or the immediately preceding plan year, or

 2. Any employee who earned more than $120,000 in 2017 ($120,000 for 2018)

 Constructive ownership rules apply attributing ownership to spouses and lineal ascendants and descendants (parents, grandparents, children and grandchildren) of the owner in both of the above employee definitions.

 Maximum Limit on Elective Deferral Contributions:

-A participant's elective deferral contributions under all 401(k) plans in which he or she participates during any taxable year remains unchanged at $18,000 for the 2016 calendar year.
+A participant's elective deferral contributions under all 401(k) plans in which he or she participates during any taxable year is increased to $18,500 for the 2018 calendar year.